PiAir/rpi4learning/learninglocker/README.md

 ```
 $ ./build.sh
 ```
 And go get a cup of tea.
-The app-building part took about 26 minutes alone.
+The app-building part takes a really long time.

 Note: there will be some warnings during the building of the app with regard to incorrect peer dependencies.
 I don't know how to fix them, but the appear to be related to the application code, not the Docker image creation process itself.

 ## Run the services